 What’s your daily routine?
 Most people’s routine will often involve waking up, make the bed, have a coffee, some breakfast and popping to the washroom to starting the day.
 Incorporating yoga into a routine whether its daily, two sessions a week or on a weekly basis, could really benefit your quality of life.
-Yoga routines have shot up in popularity recently, many people from all walks of life are trying and partaking in yoga.
+Yoga routines and this greek website have shot up in popularity recently, many people from all walks of life are trying and partaking in yoga.
 In this article we have 7 scientifically proven benefits of yoga that might convince you to try it out.

 Holding your own body weight in different positions will help increase strength.
 Holding positions where the acting load of weight wouldn’t normally be will cause your body to adapt to this increase of stress in that position.
 Now stress doesn’t mean it’s going to be too hard for you to perform the position.
 There are varying levels and options to make it easier for you when you start.
 Begin with a few moves that can be done comfortably and then build on these as they become easier.
 There are multiple studies that confirm this.
 You can head over to 889 Yoga to know some more about it.

 Practising yoga for just 15-30 minutes a day will improve flexibility in targeted areas.
 Again, this is where you realise that the body is made for adapting.
 Studies show that holding a stretch and repeating this over time will allow your body to become comfortable with it meaning you will be able to stretch a little further.
 This has been demonstrated in studies of adults of all ages, ranging from collage adults to pensioners in studies that compare yoga to other activity’s such as calisthenics (a type of body weight exercise).